dilmurodg/dilmurodg/README.md

  -  Currently learning **Python** and **Web development**
  -  I’m looking for help with Front-end Development
- - ⚡fun fact: ...Major is not related to tech
+ - fun fact: ...Major is not related to tech

 <h3 align="center">Connect with me:</h3>
 <p align="left">